-Online shopping in India is booming: facts & figures
+Online shopping in India is booming: Facts & Figures

 Popular Online Shops in India

 Flipkart is one of the biggest online stores in India.
-On top of that, this webshop mimics a marketplace with a variety of items, even mobile recharges and booking of flight tickets.
+On top of that, this webshop mimics a marketplace with a variety of items, even mobile recharges and the booking of flight tickets.
 Another platform includes Koovs wherein many fashion items, both Indian and international brands, can be bought.
 Koovs includes men's, women's and children's clothing items.
-The popular HealthKart, health and fitness webshop in India, offers vitamins, healthy foods, and supplements.
-In addition, PaytmMall is another platform where electronics, homeware and fashion can be found.
+The popular HealthKart in India health and fitness webshop offers vitamins, healthy foods, and supplements.
+In addition, PaytmMall is another platform in which electronics, homeware and fashion can be found.
 Therefore, these popular shopping sites give many people in India a variety of items to buy within the online shopping platform.

 Popular Payment Methods